uliwitness/winner/README.md

 An exploration of what it takes to write a window server that runs on top of (Ubuntu) Linux.

-There is a project file for the Code::Blocks IDE that you can use to build the test application.

 Running
 -------